 Creede really does have something for everyone, and you should definitely put this hidden gem on your Colorado Itinerary.

 Where to Stay in Creede: Camp at Mountain Views at Rivers Edge RV Park or Marshall Park Campground.
-For hotels, stay in the Starry Night Suite or Summer Suite at the Aspen Inn.
 For vacation rentals, this quaint cabin or the Stonefly studio.

-Where to Eat in Creede: Blue Moose Cafe for homemade comfort food and daily specials, Big Doug’s BBQ for awesome Texas-style BBQ.
+Where to Eat in Creede: Kip’s Grill for good Mexican food and burgers, Tommyknocker Tavern for delicious BBQ.

-Where to Drink in Creede: Tommyknocker Tavern for drinks with a fun local vibe.
+Where to Drink in Creede: Square Peg Brewerks for delicious local brews.

 13. Cripple Creek